- Written by Dr. Kerry Kriger Dr. Kerry Kriger

 Ecotour Leader Training

-Ecotours serve as a powerful educational experience for frog lovers and SAVE THE FROGS! supporters, donors and community members alike.
-Our past tours to Belize, Ecuador, Peru and Costa Rica have given participants once in a lifetime nature experiences and created many new SAVE THE FROGS! volunteers who continue tho assist our efforts for years to come.
+Ecotours serve as a powerful educational experience for frog lovers and SAVE THE FROGS! community members.
+Our past tours to Belize, Ecuador, Peru and Costa Rica have given participants once in a lifetime nature experiences and created many new SAVE THE FROGS! volunteers who continue to assist our efforts for years to come.
 SAVE THE FROGS!
 Ecotours contribute tens of thousands of dollars to the local communities we visit, assisting their efforts to protect frog habitats, and helping us inspire local people and tourists to care about nature and wildlife.
 SAVE THE FROGS!
 Ecotours are funded by participants and we do not seek additional funding via this Three Year Plan.
 The funds we seek are specifically to train a new ecotour leader during each tour.
 The training will enhance the skill set of ecotour leaders and enhance their own amphibian conservation knowledge.
 After the training, the new ecotour leader will be capable of organizing and leading ecotours in their home country and elsewhere, so that we can expand our ecotour offerings — thus introducing more people to amphibians and raising more funds for amphibian conservation.
 Through this program we will train four new leaders per year (12 total leader trainings).

 Funding Request: $46,200